byuflowlab/FLOWUnsteady/docs/src/installation/general.md

 !!! info "Windows Users"
-    If using Windows, please follow [these instructions](@ref windows) to set up Windows Subsystem for Linux before continuing.
+    If using Windows, please follow [these instructions](@ref windows) first to set up Windows Subsystem for Linux.

 ## Julia